 Stage 4 (Advanced or Metastatic) Breast Cancer

-Advanced breast cancer (also known as metastatic, secondary or stage IV breast cancer) refers to cancer that has spread (or metastasised) beyond the breast to other parts of the body.
-Common places of breast cancer spread include the bones, liver, lung, and brain.
-However, breast cancer may also spread to other organs.
+Advanced breast cancer (also known as metastatic, secondary or stage IV breast cancer) refers to cancer that has spread beyond the breast to other parts of the body.
+This process of spreading from the original location to a new location is known as metastasis.

 Symptoms of metastatic (advanced) breast cancer